Uber hires ex-U.S. Attorney General Holder to probe sexual harassment

 Huffington, Kalanick and Hornsey will meet on Tuesday, the memo said.

+"There have been many questions about the gender diversity of Uber's technology teams," Kalanick said.

+Uber will publish a broader diversity report for the company in the coming months, he said.

-Susan Fowler, the former Uber employee who complained of being the target of sexual harassment by her manager, wrote in a blog post on Sunday that when she reported the offense to human resources officials and management, they declined to punish the alleged offender because he "was a high performer" and that this was his first offense." bit.ly/2kCE416
+Susan Fowler, the former Uber employee who complained of being the target of sexual harassment by her manager, wrote in a blog post on Sunday that when she reported the offense to human resources officials and management, they declined to punish the alleged offender because he "was a high performer." bit.ly/2kCE416

-Fowler also said, after speaking with other female employees, she realized that both HR and management had been lying about this being the manager's "first offense."